zoffixznet/perl6.party/post/Perl6-But-Heres-My-Dispatch-So-Callwith-Maybe.md

 The `nexcallee` is finicky and so looping with it is a challenge, since it'd use the loop's or thunk's dispatcher to look for callees in.
 So the most common and saner way to use it is to just get the... next callee.
-You'd primarily need to do if you need to pass the next callee around, e.g. in:
+You'd primarily need to do that if you need to pass the next callee around, e.g. in:

     multi pick-winner (Int \s) {
         my &nextone = nextcallee;